 Biochemistry

 The interview will be held on the topic chosen for dissertation.
-The interview will be evaluated (up to 10 points) on the basis of the applicant's scientific competence, motivation in choosing the dissertation topic, theoretical preparation and initial methodological skills.
+The interview will be evaluated (up to 10 points) on the basis of the applicant's research competence, motivation in choosing the dissertation topic, theoretical preparation and initial methodological skills.

 Composition of the competition points